Clyde F.C.: 1994–2022

 However, the following season Clyde finished bottom of the First Division and got relegated to the Second Division.
 Meanwhile, off the park, financial problems were once again apparent.
-In a hope to try and avoid administration in June 2009, Clyde terminated the contracts of the entire first-team squad, with only youngsters remaining under contract at the club.
+In a hope to try to avoid administration in June 2009, Clyde terminated the contracts of the entire first-team squad, with only youngsters remaining under contract at the club.
 The squad for 2009–10 was rebuilt on a drastically reduced budget with a repeat of open trials which were successful in 2005.
 However early results were not good, and the board appointed Neil Watt as Director of Football and John McCormack as first team coach.
 After a brief upturn in results, Clyde went six games without a win, and on Saturday 21 November, with the team sitting three points adrift at the bottom of the Second Division, it was announced that John Brown had left his position as manager.
 On Monday, 5 April, John McCormack was sacked by Clyde.

 More history was made in a home match with Peterhead on 17 April 2010, when Willie Sawyers scored after only eight seconds, which became the fastest Clyde goal ever recorded.
-Despite this, the club was subsequently relegated for the second season in a row, dropping down to the Third Division where they made a disastrous start to the campaign, including an 8–1 thrashing at the hands of Montrose.
+Despite this, the club was subsequently relegated for a consecutive season, dropping down to the Third Division where they made a disastrous start to the campaign, including an 8–1 thrashing at the hands of Montrose.
 On Wednesday 2 February 2011, Stuart Millar was sacked as manager of Clyde.
 They finished 10th in the Third Division, which at 42nd and last place overall is the lowest position in the Scottish league system.

 On 20 April 2013, Clyde's owners voted to move to East Kilbride and rename the club EK Clyde FC, however, this plan would later be abandoned.
 The 2013–14 season saw a significant improvement on the field when a League One play-off spot was secured in the penultimate league match of the season.
 In the previous six seasons Clyde had finished in the bottom two positions of every league campaign.
 However, the club missed out on promotion after a play-off semi-final defeat on penalties to East Fife.
 Gordon Young became the first Clyde player to score with their first touch on their club debut in a match against Elgin City on 1 March 2014.